-Refer, Refer with Caution, and manually underwritten loan files:
+Refer, Refer with Caution, and mManually uUnderwritten loan fFiles, and Loan Types Not Supported by GUS (Manually Submitted):

 A credit exception is required for a DIL within the 36 months prior to submission to the Agency.
 Lenders must retain documentation in their permanent loan file.
 Refer to the Credit Exception section for guidance.